leannemc5/HPQC/week4/Report.md

 In the main function, the *MPI_Op_create* coomand was used to register the new function with the MPI enviroment which created a handle called *my_op* that MPI recognises as a valid reduction tool.
 ```
 MPI_Op my_op;
-// The '1' indicates the operation can be done in any order (commutative)
 MPI_Op_create(&my_sum, 1, &my_op);
 ```
 *my_op* was then passed directly into the *MPI_Reduce* function, which replaced the *MPI_SUM* used in previous steps.